bhits/master-ui/docs/docker-image-desc.md

 # What is Master UI?

-The Consent2Share User Interface (master-ui) is a generic user interface component of the Consent2share (C2S)application.
-Patients can use this application to manage his or her electronic consents and providers.
+The Master User Interface (master-ui) is a single UI interface to login to Consent2Share(C2S) as a patient, provider or staff user account.

 For more information and related downloads for Consent2Share, please visit [Consent2Share](https://bhits-dev.github.io/consent2share/).